ORIGINS. The Anglo-Saxons

 And you are on your way to the HOLLOWAY-SEVEN SISTERS crossroads and NAG’S HEAD.
 See ISLINGTON & CLERKENWELL

-lk or take the bus Northwads to
+From CAMDEN TOWN, you can walk or take the bus Northwads to

 *KENTISH TOWN.
 Shops and eateries

-THE BULL & GATE PH
+—THE BULL & GATE PH

 —Walk COLLEGE LANE, GROVE END & GROVE TERRACE.
 Very pretty.
 And you are avoiding the main road.
 Do not miss LITTLE GREEN STREET!